Bluetooth LE–BK3633

 • I2C

 The BK3633 platform has one I2C interface, supporting 100 kHz and 400 kHz.
-The SDK configuration only supports I2C controller mode and 7-bit addresses.
+SDK configuration only supports I2C controller mode, 7-bit addressing, and 1-byte register addresses.
+For special requirements, modify the software driver by referring to i2c_software_drv.c.
 To display SDK information (TuyaOS demo), the OLED is pre-initialized.
 I2C0 is used by default.

 I2C Feature Pin